Skip to content

 Days 4–7: Run both systems in parallel

 Important: have the crew punch into BOTH the old system and Clox for one full week.
-Sounds annoying — it is.
+Sounds annoying, and it is.
 But it's the safety net that lets you switch with zero risk.

 End of week (Friday or Sunday, whichever your pay period ends):